tmolteno/d1_build/README.md

 ### User & Password

 The username is rv, with password lichee.
 The root password is licheerv.
+In these images you can use nmcli or nmtui command line tools to set up a wifi connection

+    sudo nmcli dev wifi connect "MyWifi" password "my-password"

+This will connect to a notwork called "MyWifi", with password "my-password"

 ### Clean Build